 To understand what computer forensics is and how an investigation is performed

-Students will learn the technical and behavioral approaches to information technology (IT) auditing including the forensic skills necessary to legally document fraud in today's business environment
+- Learning Outcomes: Students will learn the technical and behavioral approaches to information technology (IT) auditing including the forensic skills necessary to legally document fraud in today's business environment

-Major course topics currently include: IT Auditing and Computer Forensics, Assurance and Internal Control; Computer Operations and Data Management Systems; Audit Command Language (ACL); Systems Development and Maintenance Networks, Internet and E-Commerce; Profiling the Cybercriminal and Cybercrime Management; Enterprise Resource Planning (ERP) and Computer Assisted Audit Tools and Techniques; Business Ethics and Fraud, including Fraud Schemes and Detection.
+- Major Topics: Major course topics currently include: IT Auditing and Computer Forensics, Assurance and Internal Control; Computer Operations and Data Management Systems; Audit Command Language (ACL); Systems Development and Maintenance Networks, Internet and E-Commerce; Profiling the Cybercriminal and Cybercrime Management; Enterprise Resource Planning (ERP) and Computer Assisted Audit Tools and Techniques; Business Ethics and Fraud, including Fraud Schemes and Detection.

-This course will use current texts in the field of IT investigations, fraud and ethics, as well as current articles, cases and/or simulations.
+- Textbooks: This course will use current texts in the field of IT investigations, fraud and ethics, as well as current articles, cases and/or simulations.
 Current texts include Hall & Singleton, "Information Technology Auditing and Assurance, 2nd Ed.
 2005, Thomson South-Western, ISBN:0324-19198-7, and Crumbley, Heitger, & Smith, "Forensic and Investigative Accounting, 2nd Ed., 2005, Commerce Clearing House (CCH) ISBN:08080-1365-3

-Extensive handouts and online readings, accessed via the instructor’s website, are required.
+- Course Readings, Online Resources, and Other Purchases: Extensive handouts and online readings, accessed via the instructor’s website, are required.
 Student’s are expected to visit campus computer labs as necessary to complete assignments.

-Students will be expected to master the following requirements by the end of this course.
+- Student Expectations/Requirements and Grading Policy: Students will be expected to master the following requirements by the end of this course.

 • The workings of an IT audit is and how it is performed.